dhenderson/dhenderson.github.io/_posts/2016-06-10-philanthropys-false-optimism.md

 I used to think I was a formerly optimistic person who had become a pessimist after realizing the social sector did not have the impact I had hoped.
 The exact opposite is true.
 I started my career with a pessimistic view of the poor.
 I believed they could not succeed.
 I was wrong, I was a pessimist.

 Now I know the poor can and do succeed every day.
-I am an optomist.
+I am an optimist.
 But the social sector is not, and with good reason.
 The optimism I speak of undermines the fabric of the social sector.
 Trust in people ironically is an affront to those of us who make our living "aiding" the poor.
 If they can do it on their own, what do they need us for?

 Indeed, what do they need us for.

-The social sector business model, of which I'm no doubt a part, is to sell donors on a disbeliefe in the poor, and then to sell *their* outcomes as *ours*.
+The social sector business model, of which I'm no doubt a part, is to sell donors on a disbelief in the poor, and then to sell *their* outcomes as *ours*.
 But nonprofits do not create social impact, people and families do.

 Optimism is *believing* in people.
 Optimism is *investing* in families.
 Anything else is pessimism, although I'm not terribly optimistic the social sector will change.